There are two ways a workflow can be locked:

 This type of lock exists because more advanced workflow build on the information provided in foundational workflows.
 More advanced workflows are locked until the foundational workflows are completed.

-Another type of lock you'll find on the platform, is a screen in the middle of a workflow that declares you may not continue since another instance of the workflow is in flight.
-Not to worry!
+Another type of lock you'll find on the platform is a screen after starting a workflow that declares you may not continue since another instance of the workflow is in-flight.
 There are a few reasons why this might happen: